This is a How To describing the rational install process of WordPress on GNU/Linux in some detail

 - Point your browser to your domain name and you should see the installation page.
 There you need to enter ‘database name’, ‘database user’ and ‘password’.
-Lets create those so we can proceed
+Lets create those so we can proseed

-- Type ‘mysql -uroot -p’ and enter your MariaDB root password.
+mysql -uroot -pand enter your MariaDB root password.
 The name of the shell wasn’t changed in order to not break things, this is why the command is still called ‘mysql’.
 If you get an error saying the login is not allowed this may be due to a security restriction that only the ‘root’-user can log into the ‘root’-account of MariaDB.
 In this case try with

 - Now you should be in the MariaDB shell

-- create a database with ‘create database mywordpress;’ in the MariaDB shell.
+create database mywordpress;in the MariaDB shell.
 Naturally replace ‘mywordpress’ with what you feel like naming your database

 - Enter the credentials to the WordPress installation page and follow the instructions and you should be done with installing your main WordPress.